ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 To engage with the "Get Audit Trail of a Logistics Object" endpoint, a client needs proper authentication and authorization to access the designated resource.
 If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
 Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.

 The authorization to access the audit trail should be derived from the logistics objects.
 However, the implementor of a ONE Record server can decide to separate the control access between a logistics object and its audit trail.

+!!! note
+        The Audit trail comprehensively documents the chronological history of a logistics object.
+Individuals with access to the audit trail are able to view the complete evolution of the logistics object over time.
+Due to this, it is imperative for the implementer of the ONE Record server to exercise caution when granting access to this particular resource.

 ## Example D1